jveillet/rb-redis-cache/README.md

 => 2
 ```

-### Decrements the number stored at key by decrement.
+### Decrementing a counter

-Increments the number stored at key by increment.
+Decrements the number stored at key by decrement.

 ```ruby
 Cache.increment('my_key_inc')